yangytjason2000/RecipeFinder/README.md

 # RecipeFinder
-RecipeFinder is a mobile app developed using React Native and AWS Lambda to help users keep track of inredients in their fridge as well as their recipes.
+RecipeFinder is a mobile app developed using React Native and AWS Lambda to help users keep track of ingredients in their fridge as well as their recipes.
 # Features
 * Full user sign in authorization functionality allowing users to keep track of their own data.
 * Allow users to keep track of what ingredients are in their fridge, and their homemade recipes.